Renal Failure Travel Insurance

 - Make sure you continue to take Medications at your normal times (the timezone back home).

-Before you leave the country, it is important to purchase a Travel Insurance policy that will cover your Allergy or any other pre existing medical condition you may have.
+Before you leave the country, it is important to purchase a Travel Insurance policy that will cover your Renal Failure or any other pre existing medical condition you may have.

 This Travel Insurance is provided by goodtogoinsurance.com.
 Goodtogoinsurance.com is a trading name of Ancile Insurance Group Limited, Registered Address: Kao Hockham Building, Edinburgh Way, Harlow, Essex, CM20 2NQ.
 Authorised and regulated by the Financial Conduct Authority - No. 471641.